 - 2 large onions, chopped

-- 1.5 pounds white mushrooms, sliced
+- 1.5 pounds white and wild mushrooms, sliced

 - 6 thick cut slices of salt pork (the key ingredient!)